LiberationFrequency/BazzArch/airootfs/etc/skel/Desktop/README.md

 * Preset in guitarix is too loud.
 Pay attention for your equipment and your ears!
 * guitarix behaves buggy, when you scoll through the impulse responses and it will crash.

-* Hydrogen is too loud.
+* (fixed) Hydrogen is too loud.
 Pay attention for your equipment and your ears!

 * The Carla preset BassIRmin does not work with Klangfalter.
 There is no wet signal.
   My fault, I edited the preset manually.